-During the Second World War it was used by the W.V.S. for meals.
-In the 1920s there was much correspondence between the then Trustees and the Parish Council regarding the Institute.
-Eventually, early in the 1950s, the Charity Commissioners sold the property, paid off the remaining mortgage, and invested the balance, and established a Scheme to regulate what became known as the Birchington Institute Charity or Fund.
-The Scheme was sealed by the Commissioners on 25th April 1952.
+In the 1920's there was much correspondence between the then Trustees and the Parish Council regarding the Institute.
+Eventually, early in the 1950's, the Charity Commissioners sold the property, paid off the remaining mortgage, invested the balance, and established a scheme to regulate what became known as the Birchington Institute Charity or Fund.

-The first Trustees appointed by the Commissioners under this Scheme were:-

-Frederick Wm.
-Mellanby, J.P., William R. Curtis of Station Road, (these two were appointed for life)

-Kathleen E. Phillips, J.P., of Shakespeare Road.

-Hannah B. Powell-Cotton of Quex

-Denys H. E. Jeston of Grenham House.

-(These three were appointed for four years but could be re-appointed.)

-The Trustees must be persons residing in Birchington and were appointed from time to time by the Thanet District Council.

-The income of the Charity was obtained from - as stated in the Schedule to the Scheme - £452 4% Consolidated Stock standing in the name of the Official Trustee of Charitable Funds.

-According to the Scheme, the income was to be applied as follows - after certain payments - the Trustees 'shall apply the income of the Charity for any charitable purposes for the benefit of the inhabitants of Birchington not provided out of rates, taxes or public funds'.
-In the latter years the income was about £18 per year derived from £397.49 4% Consolidated Stock.
+The Scheme was sealed by the Commissioners on April 25th 1952.
+The first Trustees appointed were Frederick Wm.
+Mellanby, J.P., William R. Curtis of Station Road (these two appointed for life), Kathleen E. Phillips of Shakespeare Road, Hannah B. Powell Cotton of Quex and Denys H. E. Jeston of Grenham House (these three appointed for four years but could not be reappointed).
+The Trustees must be persons residing in Birchington and shall be appointed from tome to time by the Thanet District Council.
+The income of the Charity is obtained from - as stated in the Schedule to the Scheme - £452.4 per cent Consolidated Stock standing in the name of the Charitable Funds.
+According to the Scheme, after certain payments, the Trustees shall apply the income of the Charity for any charitable purposes for the benefit of the inhabitants of Birchington not provided out of rates, taxes or other public funds.

-The last Trustees were:-

-Mr. D. E. Jeston, Hon.
-Secretary

-Miss K. E. Phillips

-Mr. Esdaile

-Mr. C. Barrows

-Mrs. M. Maple.

-The Charity was closed in c.
-2007, when the residue of the funds were granted to the Crispe Charity, who invested it and it now funds youngsters leaving school, youth groups and helps provide grants for 10 widows of Birchington and Acol.

-The Institute is labelled 'Hall' on the 1898 map
+I understand that the present income is about £18 per year derived from £397.49, 4% Consolidated Stock.
+The immediate Trustees are Mr. D. H. E. Jeston, Hon.
+Secretary, Mr. Esdale, Mr. C. Barrows and Mrs. M. Maple.